Chrispyontheoutside/Phoenix-Pelican/content/Bill.md

 Category: Characters
 Tags: it-operations,characters,dev-ops
 Slug: bill-vp-it-operations
-Authors: Group 4, Dev Team
+Authors: Dev Team
 Summary: Who is Bill?

 Bill Palmer is the VP of IT operations in the short story The Phoenix Project which tells the story of work in the IT space.
+Bill is responsible for ensuring that IT delivers on work projects and faces trouble because of the business IT workflow.